-Vivian has learned that from a very young age she has lived in a cage built by someone else.
-It does not matter how gilded or spectacular that cage is, it is still confining and many of us are similarly imprisoned, whether we know it or not.
-We may not be aware sometimes, or choose not to acknowledge it, but it is still there.
+At a very young age, Vivian realized she lived in a cage built by someone else.
+It doesn't matter how gilded or spectacular that cage is; ultimately, it's confining.
+Many of us are similarly imprisoned, whether we know it or not - we may be unaware of the cage, or choose not to acknowledge it, but it's still there all the same.

-Vivian has now been able to not only step to the very edge of the cage door, but spread her wings and live cage free.
-She will share with you: how to recognize a cage, how to decide if you are in one, if you want out and how to fly free.
+Vivian has now been able to not only step to the very edge of the cage door, but spread her wings and live, cage-free.
+She will share with you how to recognize a cage, decide if you're in one, choose your freedom (or imprisonment), and fly free.

-All through Middle School and High School, her youngest son, now 20 years old, has lost several friends to suicide, and has faced other friends’ suicide attempts.
+From sixth grade to high school graduation, her youngest son (now 20 years old) lost several friends to suicide, and has faced other friends’ suicide attempts.
 Teen suicide is pervasive – the increasing rate at which our children are killing themselves is alarming.
 Some go so far as to call it an epidemic.

 Vivian’s own experiences and observations shape her mission of opening teenagers’ minds to the possibilities of “options.”
-Too often, children get caught up with the idea that they have no options – they develop tunnel vision.
-They feel trapped, afraid, hopeless, and the only way out seems to be getting high, numbing themselves, or ending their lives in a moment of true carelessness.
+Too often, children get caught up in the idea that they have no options – they develop tunnel vision.
+They feel trapped, afraid, and hopeless, and think that their only way out is getting high, numbing themselves, or ending their life in a moment of true carelessness.

 As a parent, Vivian is passionate about encouraging children to embrace their emotions and remember their options.

-Sometimes, truly forgiving someone who has wronged you can seem impossible.
-Vivian knows this better than anyone - but through her own struggles, she has learned that forgiveness is really a gift we give ourselves.
-It may be a struggle, but it is so worthwhile to finally reach that place where the pain of an offence is released at last, and peace of mind is restored.
+When someone has deeply wronged you, truly forgiving them can seem impossible.
+Vivian knows this better than anyone - but through her own trials, she has learned that forgiveness is really a gift we give ourselves.
+While it may be a struggle, it's so worthwhile to finally restore peace of mind, and release the pain of an offense at last.